ummadiviany/pds_assignment2/README.md

        c. `age` : Age of the farmer
 5. The `id` attribute of the Crop and Farmer class should be auto generated.
 6. Implement the `__str__` method for the Farm, Crop and Farmer classes.
+7. Demonstrate the use of implemented classes by creating a farm object and adding crops and farmers to it.
+8. The demo driver code should make use of all the implemented methods of the classes.
+9. This task has no test cases.
+You can test your code by running the `ams_classes.py` file.
+10. This task will not be auto-graded.

 ### Task 6 : Object Oriented Programming for Class Management System(CMS)
 1. The task is to implement a the classes `Class`, `Student` and `Teacher` in `cms_classes.py` file.